- Data Recovery Home

 - We offer countrywide investigations plus onsite and offsite services

-Whether the system is a standalone computer, portable device or part of an integrated network, Data Clinic’s experienced technicians can assist you from the initial evidence gathering or fact finding, through to the successful outcome – be it external prosecution, Industrial Tribunal or internal disciplinary action.
+Whether the system is a standalone computer, mobile phone, portable device or part of an integrated network, Data Clinic’s experienced eDiscovery technicians can assist you from the initial evidence gathering or fact finding, through to the successful outcome – be it external prosecution, Industrial Tribunal or internal disciplinary action.

-- Advice on initiation of an investigation where data recovery is required
+- Advice on initiation of an investigation where forensic data recovery and eDiscovery is required

 - Advice on the seizing and securing of that evidence